georghe-crihan/rc-switch-collaterals/README.md

 > necessary is enough voltage to turn on the transistor.
 Your 3.3v output
 > from the RPi should work fine.

+That is also reported to work in 12v/5v configurations.

 #### The MX-RM-5V receiver

 The receiver should not require more than 3.3v of power, otherwise a simple voltage